obsidian-tasks-group/obsidian-tasks/docsv2/migration.md

 ### Callouts

-- [ ] Convert callouts to Obsidian style
+- [x] Convert callouts to Obsidian style
-  - Some done.
-Some are missing their leading '>' on subsequent lines
-  - Info needs to be called Information
 - [ ] Add CSS for custom callouts, like Released
-- [ ] Use grey for Released, instead of Green, so it is less intrusive when reading
+- [x] Use grey for Released, instead of Green, so it is less intrusive when reading
-- [ ] Fix this style of "callout":
+- [x] Fix this style of "callout":

 ```text
 <div class="code-example" markdown="1">